Two Fluid Quantum Bouncing Cosmology I: Theoretical Model: Introduction

-On this well-defined phenomenological background, we evaluate, in Sec.~\ref{sec:perts}, the relevant perturbations and their evolution, assuming, as is usual in inflationary models, an initial quantum vacuum state for this many-fluid system~\cite{Peter:2015zaa}.
-Let us remark at this point that the presence of two fluids in the matter sector leads to coupled scalar perturbations, for which the usual techniques for defining vacuum states cannot be applied.
+On this well-defined phenomenological background, we evaluate, in Sec.~\ref{sec:perts}, the relevant perturbations and their evolution, assuming, in a fashion similar to what is customarily assumed in inflationary models, an initial quantum vacuum state for this many-fluid system~\cite{Peter:2015zaa}.
+It is crucial then to remark that the presence of two fluids in the matter sector leads to coupled scalar perturbations, for which the usual techniques for defining vacuum states cannot be applied.
 To deal with this problem, we apply the coupled adiabatic vacuum prescription~\cite{Peter:2015zaa} to define an appropriate vacuum state and then calculate the time evolution of the relevant observables (power spectra and correlations) to conclude that, even though we consider a two-fluid situation, the curvature mode largely exceeds the amplitude of the isocurvature contribution and yields an almost scale-invariant and slightly red Gaussian spectrum.
+This last feature stems from the realization that although one indeed reaches $n^\text{rad}_\textsc{s}=3$ for very small wavelengths, the associated amplitude is much reduced compared to the scale invariant part coming from the matter-dominated epoch, so the overall spectrum initially decreases in order to connect the two components $n^\text{dust}_\textsc{s}=3$ and $n^\text{rad}_\textsc{s}=3$: a global power-law fit for the full spectrum then naturally yields $n^\text{fit}_\textsc{s}< 1$, which can then be made to agree with the observed value.

-Once placed as a natural extension of the $\Lambda$CDM model consisting of large, classical, dust dominated ($w\ll 1$) contracting and expanding phases smoothly connected by a regular quantum radiation-dominated bounce: a scenario having no free parameter but for the value of the scale factor at its minimum, which we denoted by $a\bb \equiv a(\eta\bb)$, with $\eta\bb$ the conformal time at the bounce.
-This parameter is fixed by the microwave background observations as it is related with the amplitude of the final curvature power spectrum.
+One ends up with a natural extension of the $\Lambda$CDM model: a large, classical, dust dominated ($w\ll 1$) contracting phase phase smoothly connects by a regular quantum radiation-dominated bounce to a similar expanding dust era.
+Such a scenario has no free parameter except for the value of the scale factor at its minimum, which we denote by $a\bb \equiv a(\eta\bb)$, with $\eta\bb$ the conformal time at the bounce.
+This parameter is subsequently fixed by the microwave background observations as it is related with the amplitude of the final curvature power spectrum.